ki14jaeh/Data-Analysis-Portfolio/20230907/README.md

 <img src="https://github.com/ki14jaeh/Data-Analysis-Portfolio/blob/main/20230907/Saudi%20Arabia%20US%20Treasury%20Holding.png" width="600" />

-The selling pressures will lead to bond prices falling, which will inevitably lead to a increase in interest rates.
+The selling and inflationary pressures will lead to bond prices falling, which will inevitably lead to a increase in interest rates.
 Earlier this year, the US have increase its debt ceiling and several credit rating agencies have downgraded their credit ratings of the U.S. federal government around that time.
 The falling bond prices poses a huge threat to the credit of the United States.

 [^1]: https://www.cnn.com/2023/09/06/business/oil-price-goldman-sachs/index.html